HumanAssisted/JACS/docs/schema/files.md

 ## path

 where can the file be found on the filesystem.
-For now no online. ipfs, https, etc
+For now no online. ipfs, https, etc. todo "format": "uri"

 `path`